ccme-tmc/gap2-testcases/README.md

 ```bash
 python gap_test.py
 ```

+The input files in `inputs` will be symlinked to `workspace` directory and start the testing of `gap`.
+When the test finished, you can use `cp -rL workspace path/to/store` to copy all the results and inputs to `path/to/store`.
+Pay attention to large temporary files, e.g. `.eps`, when copying.

+## Prepare inputs

 However, the cases distributed along with the test infrastructure is not a complete set, since the input files for GAP can be too large for convenient distribution.